Tumor necrosis factor receptor-associated periodic syndrome

 - The Cleveland Clinic provides an overview of the different types of periodic fever syndromes.

-- Genetics Home Reference (GHR) contains information on Periodic fever, familial, autosomal dominant.
+- Genetics Home Reference (GHR) contains information on Tumor necrosis factor receptor-associated periodic syndrome.
 This website is maintained by the National Library of Medicine.

 - The Merck Manuals Online Medical Library provides information on this condition for patients and caregivers.